 Over the last few years we have worked with more than 300 artists, offering support from a one-off advice session to producing national tours.
-You can find out about our current opportunities, learn more about how we programme and read about the artists we are currently working with.
+You can find out about our current opportunities and learn more about how we programme .

 If you are an artist, producer or other performance creative, or are starting out in your career then we offer a range of support which is open to anyone.